-What is this?
+What is this, exactly??

 "Public, but anonymous"?
 What's the deal with that?

-Your email address will not be shown, but both the body and the subject of the letter will be in its entirety.
-Please refrain from mentioning specific people in a public letter (and if you do we reserve the right to delete your letter - please read our notice regarding legal and privacy issues for more details).
+If you designate your email as "public, but anonymous", it will be included in the public letters section.
+There are some amazing stories from the past that our community has shared.
+Your email address will never be shown or shared, but the body and the subject of the letter will be.
+Please refrain from mentioning specific people in a public letter (and if you do, we reserve the right to delete your letter.
+Read our terms and conditions of use for more details.

 Can I FutureMe (verb!) other people?

 You can send letters to others, but only if you are a registered user and signed in to FutureMe.
 When you write a letter while signed in, this other person will not get a confirmation email - they will be completely surprised in the future when they get the letter!
 The future letter will specify that it was sent from your email address, and you will also get a copy of the letter.

 Can I change a FutureMe (noun too!) that I've already written?